 - Disability in Judaism, Christianity, and Islam: Sacred Texts, Historical Traditions, and Social Analysis.
 Coedited with Michael J. Stoltzfus.
 Palgrave Macmillan, 2011

-- Schumm is the current Chair of the Status Committee for People with Disabilities in the Profession for the American Academy of Religion.
+- Schumm was the Chair of the Status Committee for People with Disabilities in the Profession for the American Academy of Religion from 2017-2020.

 - Schumm served as the Chair of the Southeastern Commission for the Study of Religion (SECSOR) in 2015 and the President of the American Academy of Religion branch of SECSOR in 2014.

-- She received the Hollins University Herta Freitag Faculty Legacy Award in 2013.
+- Schumm received the Hollins University Herta Freitag Faculty Legacy Award in 2013.

 - Schumm’s current research focuses on the intersections between religious studies and disability studies.
 She is working on two forthcoming books in this area.